actions-marketplace-validations/fulgas_reviewdog-action-checkov/README.md

 docker build --platform linux/arm64 -t reviewdog-action-checkov:arm64 .
 ```

-### Testing
+### Running Tests

 The CI workflow automatically builds the Dockerfile and tests it against all supported frameworks (Terraform, CloudFormation, Kubernetes) on multiple platforms and Ubuntu versions.
-This ensures that changes to the Dockerfile are properly tested before being published to GHCR.

 To test locally: